My Aim Is True: Writing and recording

 My Aim Is True was recorded in a series of six four-hour sessions, from late 1976 to early 1977 for about £2,000.
-Costello kept his day job as a data entry clerk at Elizabeth Arden during the sessions.
-He called in sick to his day job, travelled to Headley Grange to rehearse the songs with Clover and travelled back to Pathway the next day to record.
+Costello kept his day job as a data entry clerk at Elizabeth Arden during the sessions; he would call in sick, travel to Headley Grange to rehearse the songs with Clover and head back to Pathway the next day to record.
 Costello recalled disliking the time at Headley Grange and that he and Clover had musical disagreements, but nevertheless praised their musicianship.
 According to Thomson, Clover were paid little for their contributions.
 Most of the tracks were recorded live and in first takes with little overdubbing.
 While Clover provided most of the instrumentation, Stan Shaw of the Hitmen played keyboards on "Less Than Zero" while Lowe produced and sang backing vocals.
-Clover's lead singer Alex Call and harmonica player Huey Lewis, who later found fame with the News, were absent from the sessions.
-Lewis later explained: "I took a vacation.
-I could have sung a bit or played a bit of harmonica, but we'd been on the road since 1970."
 Regarding his guitar work, Costello stated in his memoir that at the time, he did not own his signature Jazzmaster guitar so he used a "shrill" Telecaster on the album.
-He also lacked substantial knowledge on guitars themselves, stating that he played his guitar unadjusted until halfway through the sessions.
+He also lacked substantial knowledge on guitars themselves, saying that he played his guitar unadjusted until halfway through the sessions.

 The majority of the songs on My Aim Is True were written in about two weeks.
 Most of them came from Costello's earlier demo tapes and live performances with his former band Flip City.
 Some tracks would appear on later albums, such as "Hand In Hand", which was written specifically for Lowe, who rejected it.
 More adventurous numbers such as "Hoover Factory", "Dr. Luther's Assistant", "Ghost Train" and "Stranger in the House" were also recorded during the sessions, but were omitted from My Aim Is True and instead appeared on EPs and singles.
-According to biographer Brian Hinton, these tracks would have contrasted with Costello's aspiring image of a "straight talking psychopath".
+According to the biographer Brian Hinton, these tracks would have contrasted with Costello's aspiring image of a "straight talking psychopath".
 In the liner notes for the 1993 reissue of My Aim Is True, Costello stated that the three main outtakes from the sessions were "Radio Sweetheart", "Stranger in the House" and "Living in Paradise", the first two being left off the final track list due to differences in sound and the last being properly recorded for Costello's follow-up album This Year's Model (1978).